terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### mutation_probability

-The probability of the mutation operation taking place.
+The probability of the mutation operation taking place after crossover.

 #### invalidity_correction

-Invalidity correction function takes an individual that has been deemed invalid and makes it valid again.
+Invalidity correction function takes an individual that has been found invalid and makes it valid again.
 An integer code represents a function that is used to repair invalid individuals.
 The following invalidity correction functions are available:
 - 0: Random Valid Individual
   - A completely random individual is created from scratch.
 It is then validated.
 This process is repeated until a valid individual is created.
 - 1: Best Individual